HungHyperX/GamesInESP32-BTLNhung/README.md

 ## Usage

-1. Power on your ESP32 with the Flappy Bird sketch uploaded.
+1. Power on your ESP32 with the sketch uploaded.

-2. Control the bird's flight using the designated buttons or sensors.
+2. Control the bird flying or the dinosaur running by using the designated buttons or sensors.

-3. Try to navigate through the pipes and score as many points as possible.
+3. Try to get through the pipes or the cactuses and score as many points as possible.

-4. Compete with friends and colleagues to achieve the highest score!
+4. Compete with friends or colleagues to achieve the highest score!

 ## Acknowledgments

 1. Original Flappy Bird game by Dong Nguyen.

+2. Original Google's Dinosaur Run game.

-2. SSD1306 library by ThingPulse.
+3. SSD1306 library by ThingPulse.

-3. Preferences library by Volodymyr Shymanskyy.
+4. Preferences library by Volodymyr Shymanskyy.